+ACIR enhancement exceeding the limits in Table 11.2-2 would require ACLR and ACS enhancement on both SBFD and legacy TDD gNBs and UEs.
+The corresponding simulation results provide a reference for a set of vendor-specific gNB or UE devices that have ACLR or ACS better than the requirements specified in TS 38.101-1 and 38.104.
+The coexistence conclusions in Section 11.3 are derived from the coexistence results using baseline ACIR.

 <End of TP to TR 38.858 clause 11.2 that discusses ACIR enhancement>

 <Start of TP to TR 38.858 clause 11.3.5 that discusses ACIR enhancement and interference mitigation techniques>